 Copyfree is not quite the public domain.

 The legal concept of the public domain is to copyright as the mathematical concept of zero is to numbers.
-In the words of the US Copyright Office - Definitions (FAQ):
+In the words of the US Copyright Office - Definitions (FAQ), as of this writing:

 Where is the public domain?